wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

 1. See if login page detects a brute force attack (by trying all combinations of characters)

+   PostgreSQL has a <a target="_blank" href="https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html">pg_hba.conf</a> file that can be configured to limit the number of login attempts.

 1. Monitor logs for attack signatures (such as SQL injection, etc.)